What are the modules? How are they different? Why is it important to know? How can I work with the system instead of against it?

 - Do not use thesaurus.com – unless you are so confident that you could use that word in a sentence correctly out loud.
 It will ruin the flow of your essay if just one word is used incorrectly.
 Write as you would if you were explaining it to an intellectual friend.

 - Do 5-minute essay plans for each topic.
-This means jotting down the PETEL/TEEL/STEEL format for your 4-5 paragraphs in 4 minutes – and spending one minute at the end reading over it.
+This means jotting down the PETEL/TEEL/STEEL format for your 4-5 paragraphs in 4 minutes – and spending one minute in the end reading over it.
 This is the most effective way to prepare for any question in Paper 1: Section III.

 - Get a conclusion in.
 I don’t care if you have to skip the climactic ending of your final paragraph – without a conclusion it immediately makes the marker feel that they cannot give you full marks/anywhere near it because it’s unfinished.